Which car models can I charge with the go-e Charger?

 You need a wallbox with MID in the following situations:

-• Charging in a multi-apartment building: If several residents share one or more wallboxes, the measurement of the charging current must be transparent and traceable.
+Charging in a multi-apartment building: If several residents share one or more wallboxes, the measurement of the charging current must be transparent and traceable.
+This generally applies if the wallbox is connected to the general power supply.

-A wallbox that complies with measurement and calibration law is especially important in Germany when electricity consumption needs to be accurately measured and billed for multiple users.
+A wallbox that complies with measurement and calibration law is especially important in Germany when electricity consumption needs to be accurately measured and billed for multiple users at the same wallbox.
 This applies in situations such as:

 While similar regulations may apply in other countries, compliance with measurement and calibration law is currently mandatory only in Germany.